 Said army was now on the verge of outright desertion or worse.
 Perdiccas dared not wait; he had to win through quickly, before he lost control of his army and with it his empire.
 He led his men a short distance southward under the cover of night, intending to cross the river at another point, where the water ran swift but fairly shallow, at less than the height of a man.
-He believed he could ford the river here, where conventional wisdom said it was too dangerous, by placing his elephants just upstream of where the rest of his troops would cross, using them as a sort of dam or barricade against the current’s violence.
+He believed he could ford the river here, where conventional wisdom said it was too dangerous, by placing his elephants just upstream of where the rest of his troops would cross, using them as a sort of dam against the current’s violence.
 Once across, his army would outflank its enemies manning the fort.
 It seemed a plan worthy of Alexander himself — brave, devious, and completely unprecedented.

 But it turned out disastrously.
 The stamping feet of the elephants loosened the silt on the riverbed so that, when the soldiers tried to wade across, the ground started shifting beneath their feet.
 Many were drowned; others panicked and threw off their armor and weapons so that they could swim for safety.
 The chaos attracted the attention of the deadly Nile crocodiles.
 The water ran red as they pounced, tearing away arms, legs, and heads from living men and corpses alike.

 Alerted by the commotion, Ptolemy’s army arrived to sit on the other bank of the river and watch the nightmarish farce unfold.
 Here again Ptolemy’s political instincts served him well.
-Throughout the day, his men made a very public show of gathering up the remains of the dead that drifted to their side of the river and cremating them with all of the same funerary rights with which they would have honored their own dead.
+Throughout the next day, his men made a very public show of gathering up the remains of the dead that drifted to their side of the river and cremating them with all of the same funerary rights with which they would have honored their own dead.
 This had a powerful effect on those in Perdiccas’s camp.
 Many of them had, after all, marched with Ptolemy during the campaigns of Alexander.
 And now Ptolemy was demonstrating to them as explicitly as he could that he did not consider them his enemies; only their leader fell into that category.
 The implication was obvious.

 Three soldiers entered Perdiccas’s tent that night and stabbed him to death.
 They may have secretly communicated with Ptolemy before doing so, although we cannot know this for sure.
 Likewise, history does not record the fate of Alexander’s signet ring, which Perdiccas still presumably wore on his finger.
 He had proved not to be up to the task which that gift implied: that of preserving the empire of his dead friend and king.

 The next morning, in an act of not-inconsiderable personal bravery, Ptolemy sailed across the river in a boat, directly into the camp of the enemy army.
 Once there, he told them that he had no quarrel with them now that their leader was dead.
 They should return to Babylon and see to affairs there — or, if they wished, join him here in Egypt.
-There was no point in continuing this fight.
+There was no point in continuing this fight, he said.
 The demoralized soldiers readily agreed with him.

 (A full listing of print and online sources used will follow the final article in this series.)